Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Results and Discussion

 In Fig.~\ref{fig-mae-mom-enthalpy-vs-x}(b), we see a decrease in average spin magnetic moments per TM atom with increasing Co concentration.
 The average magnetic moment on an Fe atom in Fe$_{16}$C is 2.38~\mub{}, and the average magnetic moment on a Co atom in Co$_{16}$C is 1.53~\mub{}.
 There is a positive deviation from a linear change with $x$, similar to the Slater-Pauling-like characteristics of unit cell volume \textit{versus} $x$ dependency.
 As seen in partial Fe and Co contributions to the average spin magnetic moment, this deviation from a linear trend stems from the Fe contribution.
 The partial contribution from Co magnetic moments increases linearly.
 However, as opposed to pure \feco{} results reported by Bardos~\cite{bardos_mean_1969}, we do not observe a characteristic, sharp maximum related to Slater-Pauling behavior.
 There is a considerably low deviation in average Fe, Co, and total TM magnetic moments across different configurations.
-The structural phase transition, between 11 and 12 Co atoms, affects magnetic moments on both Fe and Co atoms, but the change is minimal.
+The structural phase transition, between 11 and 12 Co atoms, affects magnetic moments on both Fe and Co atoms, but the change from 2.55 to 2.48~\mub{} in the average spin magnetic moment on Fe and from 1.56 to 1.46~\mub{} in the average spin magnetic moment on Co, is minimal.